TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 #### Literals

 In the simplest case, the type of an expression is directly known.
-An typical example for such expessions are literals.
+An typical example for such expressions are literals.
 For example, integer literals are of type `int`.
 The following rule matches an integer literal and creates a task which will result in the type `int`: